 For example, many hair products contain gluten.
 If you've ever gotten shampoo in your mouth in the shower, or if you touch your hair and then your mouth, you should consider getting gluten-free shampoo and other hair products.
 Also, check out your toothpaste and make sure it's on the list of gluten-free toothpaste options.

 I started bringing my own food to social gatherings years ago, and I've found it allows me to focus on the company rather than on my fears of getting glutened.
-If you want, bring a dish to share, but fill your plate first, since cross contamination from other guests can be a risk.
+If you want, bring a dish to share, but fill your plate first, since cross contamination from other guests can be a risk (most people wouldn't think twice about using a spoon from the bread crumb-covered casserole in your safe vegetable dish).

 You can find additional tips (and some emotional support for this, since it's really hard to manage!) in my article on gluten-free food made by friends or relatives.